 at W.E.
 Skelton 4-H Ed.
 Conference Center, Smith Mountain Lake, Wirtz, VA

-This is an overnight camp open to Botetourt youth ages 9 - 13 as of September 30, 2019, and youth who will turn 14 years old in 2019.
+This is an overnight camp open to Botetourt boys and girls ages 9 - 13 as of September 30, 2019, and youth who will turn 14 years old in 2019.

 Virginia Food Access Network (VFAN)